Online Premium Filing with My PAA FAQs

 - Select the plan's Go to Plan Page button in the Plans in Your Account section of your Home Page.

-- Select the View Filing button next to the filing in the Premium Filings in Process section of the Plan Page.
+- Select the View/Manage Filing button next to the filing in the Premium Filings In Process Online section of the Plan Page.

 A: The premium filing certification requirements have not changed with the implementation of electronic filing.
 The plan administrator must always certify each filing while the enrolled actuary must certify certain types of filings.
 What electronic filing has changed is how the certifications are completed.

 For filings that are prepared via the My PAA data entry screens and for filings that are imported into the My PAA screens, all certifications are made on the My PAA screens.
 This is why each certifier must have an account (user ID and password) and the plan must be included within each person's account.
-To certify a filing, a person with the appropriate permission must hold the filing (it must show in your Inbox), select the View/Manage Filing button (next to the filing), and go the Filing Manager Page to see the relevant Sign buttons.
+To certify a filing, a person with the appropriate permission must hold the filing (as shown in the In-Process Filings section of your Home Page), select the View/Manage Filing button (next to the filing), and go the Filing Manager Page to see the relevant Sign buttons.

 For My PAA screen-prepared and imported filings, we also allow a plan administrator's representative to electronically sign a filing within My PAA and to certify that the plan administrator has manually certified the filing.
 The permission called "plan administrator's representative" is assigned by the plan's filing coordinator.